What is a House Mouse?

 Female house mice can produce between 5 and 10 litters per year, with each litter containing anywhere from 5 to 12 young.
 Pregnancy lasts up to 21 days until the young are born furless, blind, and helpless.
 Newborn house mice develop quickly, maturing to adulthood in just 6 to 10 weeks.
 Females are ready to mate about a month after birth, while most males reach sexual maturity two months after being born.
-The average lifespan of a house mouse falls around one year in the wild and up to three years in captivity.

 - Fecal pellets, urine stains, and grease trails may indicate a house mouse infestation.